RESEARCH METHODS IN POLITICAL SCIENCE

 • What are the main hypotheses and how are they tested?
 What is the null hypothesis?

 • What are the control variables in this study?
 The main argument being tested is that voters share the controversial views of the politicians they support.
 This means that the "standard" issues variables are acting as controls in this case.
+What are the author's main findings?
+Are their any obvious limitations to his research and findings?
+What other methods (including qualitative social science) could a researcher use to study the relationship between religiosity and attitudes about women as political leaders?

 So, when does a study need a control?
 Whenever you think that there may be something else that could be influencing the independent and dependent variable.
 In medical studies, for example, people might get better if they think they are taking a medicine to improve their health.
 To make sure that it is the new drug that is resulting in better health outcomes, scientists give some of their sample a placebo (a fake drug that does nothing); by doing so, .